-Excavations and monitoring at 3336 North Flagler Drive uncovered the remains of the floor of one structure, likely one of the boat repairs houses, based on its location and associated rails for hauling boats in and out of Lake Worth.
-The site was denominated the Mangonia Boatyard.
+Excavations and monitoring at 3336 North Flagler Drive uncovered the remains of the floor of boat repairs houses, based on its location and associated rails for hauling boats in and out of Lake Worth.
+The site was identified as the Mangonia Boatyard.
 The boatyard structures are depicted in the 1920 Sanborn map.
-Approximately 12 by 4 meters of the floor as characterized by a wooden structure consisting of wide planks supported by beams, was uncovered 1.70 meters below the fill.
-Associated artifacts included iron fasteners, a boiler, and glass bottles.
+Approximately 12 by 4 meters of the floor characterized by wooden planks supported by beams were uncovered 1.70 meters below the fill.
+Artifacts included iron fasteners, a boiler, and glass bottles.
 In addition, a crankshaft was found in the fill, and likely fit for the steam engine found in 1972.

 The most intact archaeological deposits occur in the northeast area of the parcel where the new residence will be situated.
 Most of the recovered prehistoric material consisted of shell refuse and faunal bone.
 Artifacts include prehistoric ceramics, most being sand-tempered plain.
 Other artifacts include a shell celt (Busycon), drilled shark teeth, and a socketed bone point.
 Of particular interest are two unidentified coprolites.
 The coprolites are of scientific significance because they have preserved materials that could provide important information about diet, disease and DNA.
 It is likely that the site is at least 1000 years old, but radiocarbon dates are pending.
 Previous references indicate the existence of a shell mound and human remains associated with the site .